TomasVotruba/tomasvotruba.com/packages/blog/config/data/2020/2020-05-11-how-to-upgrade-to-symplify-8-from-fixers-to-rector-rules.md

 So what does it mean?
 Remove all the rules from `ecs.yaml` and let go?

 No, **all you need to do is switch to Rector rules**.
 It's better working and more reliable since it works with context and not token positions.
-So at first, you might see a new changes in your code.
+So at first, you might see new changes in your code.

 ## How to Handle Upgrade in 30 minutes?

-There is dozen deprecated fixers in total.
+There are dozen deprecated fixers in total.
 Let's take it one by one.

 First - if you don't have Rector, install it: